 Of course, it’s easier to have a good attitude during your interview when you’ve thought about what you’re going to say, and how.

-That preparation is the first step to success in any public speaking situation—well, the second, after your attitude adjustment—and I’ll talk about how to prepare yourself and your content, check out my new ebook, Interview Like Yourself… No, Really!
+That preparation is the first step to success in any public speaking situation — well, the second, after your attitude adjustment — and for more about how to prepare yourself and your content, check out my new ebook, Interview Like Yourself… No, Really!
 Follow Your Strengths and Skills and GET THE JOB in 2014.

 Want to Learn More, and GET THE JOB in 2014?
 My New Book Will Help!

 If you’re ready to become an expert job interviewee, pick up Interview Like Yourself… No, Really!
 Follow Your Strengths and Skills to GET THE JOB in 2014.

 And if you’re new to this blog, welcome!
 To get future posts delivered to your inbox, just fill out this form: